ilie-neacsu/crypto_investment/README.md

-# Crypto Investment Service (Interview Homework Project)
+# Crypto Investment Service (Interview Project)

-This is the implementation of a homework project part of the interview process with MX (https://www.mx.com/).
+This is the implementation of a homework project that was part of the interviewing process with [MX](https://www.mx.com/).
 The specs for the project are awailable [here](https://github.com/ilie-neacsu/crypto_investment/blob/main/docs/crypto_recommendations_service_specs.pdf).
-This project provides a service for ingesting cryptocurrency data and generating investment recommendations based on various statistics.
+This  provides a service for ingesting cryptocurrency data and generating investment recommendations based on various statistics.

 ## Prerequisites